Entrust Timestamping Authority

 The Entrust Timestamping Authority can operate with an HSM (network or internal) and requires access to a database and a network time source (e.g., via NTP).

-Receive timestamp requests via the internet from users and service providers that want to add timestamps to electronic documents or transactions.
+Receive timestamp requests via the internet from users and applications that want to add timestamps to electronic documents or code.

 Generate timestamps that include the time of the request, the hash of the signed data, and a unique registration number for auditing purposes.